nishchintg01/Inter-Task/Rating/readme.md

 # Introduction

-The goal of this project is to provide minimalistic django Movie project template that everyone can use, which allows basic functionalities such as adding movies to the database, User comment section, Rating system.
+The goal of this project is to provide minimalistic django Movie project that everyone can use, which allows basic functionalities such as adding movies to the database, User comment section, Rating system.
 The project user custom user authentication for creation and authentication of users. different tables have been created for the comments, rating and movie section.

 this Application is build with django 3.1 and python 3.9 in mind.